The wonders of Pomerania

 Day 4 (Saturday) Gryfino - Szczecin 35-50 km cycling

 We are stopping at the German side of the border for a while.
 We can extend our stay by visiting the village-garden of Mescherin on the Oder river and another impressive medieval town - Gartz.
 Next, we are awaited by a pleasant ride to the region’s capital - Szczecin.
 This cyclist-friendly town greets us with a magnificent scenery of the Oder boulevards with a multitude of bustling restaurants and moored ships.
 It is no coincidence that we will be spending Saturday evening here - it’s easy to find a concert and great entertainment.
 It is also worth getting to know the architecture of the city center with the star-shaped arrangement of avenues and roundabouts, imitating 19th-century Paris.

-We travel through vast forests to Trzebież - a charming fishing village with a beach and fish taverns.
-Our adventure starts with a trip in a small boat through Szczecin Lagoon - a large body of water separated from the Baltic Sea by islands.
+We organize a short bus transfer from Szczecin (60 km, 1 hour drive) to Stepnica on the right bank of the Szczecin Lagoon - a large body of water separated from the Baltic Sea by islands.
+We get off next to the beach and a stylish wooden tavern.
 The route continues on a climatic path along the embankment on the eastern shore, through a vast meadow reserve where Polish ponies (koniks) and shaggy Scottish highland cattle graze.
 We spend the night in Wolin.
 This quiet town was once a great, blooming settlement in the 10th century.
 Its former glory is recalled by the Slavs and Vikings’ Center - a living open-air museum on the island.

 Day 6 (Monday) Wolin - Rewal 50 km cycling